kevintruong/til/Forking, Part 1: Introduction.md

   return 0;
 }
 ```
 The `system` call would fork, exec the command passed by parameter and the parent process would wait for this to finish.
 This also means that `system` is a blocking call - The parent process can't continue until the process started by `system` exits.
-This may be useful or it may not me, use with caution.
+This may be useful or it may not be, use with caution.

 ## What is the silliest fork example?
 A slightly silly example is shown below.
 What will it print?
 Try it with multiple arguments to your program.